mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 Unfortunately, the layout of HDF files makes it difficult to query them efficiently on cloud storage systems (like Amazon's S3, Google's GCS, Microsoft's ADL).
-The HDF format is complex and metadata is strewn throughout the file a complex sequence of reads within a binary blob of data.
+The HDF format is complex and metadata is strewn throughout the file, so that a complex sequence of reads is required to reach a specific chunk of data.
 The only pragmatic way to read a chunk of data from an HDF file today is to use the existing HDF C library, which expects to receive a C `FILE` object, pointing to a normal file system (not a cloud object store) (this is not entirely true, as we'll see below).